Policies and Procedures

 First-Year Gender Inclusive Residential Facility

-- Moravian College offers gender-inclusive housing in a traditional style residence hall(s).
+- Moravian University offers gender-inclusive housing in a traditional style residence hall(s).

 - This community is unique in that students share double bedrooms and a community bathroom.